TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/AccessControlOptions/Index.rst

 Mounts
 ======

-TYPO3 CMS natively supports two kinds of hierarchical tree structures: the page tree (typically visible in the **WEB** module) and the folder tree (typically visible in the **FILE** module).
+`TYPO3 CMS`:pn: natively supports two kinds of hierarchical tree structures: the page tree (typically visible in the **WEB** module) and the folder tree (typically visible in the **FILE** module).
 Each tree is generated based on the *mount points* configured for the current user.
-So a page tree is drawn from the *DB Mounts* which are one or more page ids telling the Core from which "start page" to draw the tree(s).
+So a page tree is drawn from the *DB Mounts* which are one or more page ids telling the `Core`:pn: from which "start page" to draw the tree(s).
 Likewise is the folder tree drawn based on *filemounts* configured for the user.

 **DB mounts** (page mounts) are easily set by simply pointing out the